NecipAkgz/fhevm-example-factory/docs/basic/fhe-counter.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Simple encrypted counter - the "Hello World" of FHEVM *
+ * @notice Confidential counter implementation using FHEVM, compared with a standard counter to highlight encryption benefits.
+ *
  * @dev Demonstrates basic FHE operations: encryption, computation, and permission management.
  *      Shows how to work with encrypted values without ever revealing the underlying data.